 Australia’s coal seam gas industry is growing rapidly, creating valuable jobs, domestic power generation, export income and tax revenue.

-Queensland began producing coal seam gas almost 20 years ago.
+Queensland began producing coal seam gas more than 20 years ago.

 Since then, coal seam gas has become a mainstay of the Australian energy market.

 Today, almost all natural gas used in Queensland comes from coal seams, and CSG now provides about a third of the gas used across the eastern Australian gas market (which includes South Australia).